-Question: Who wrote the book of Revelations?
+Question: Who wrote the book of Revelation?

 Question: Who wrote the Book of Revelation?